-Private International Law - sometimes known as "International private law" or "conflict of laws" - is that body of law of any legal system which applies to decide questions involving foreign aspects.
-PIL which is part of Civil or Private law includes the rules of jurisdiction, choice of law and recognition and enforcement of the decisions of foreign courts.
-PIL rules form the basis of civil judicial cooperation (as the Bill's Explanatory Notes state) "between courts and other public authorities in different countries involved in dealing with cross border issues, such as service of documents or taking of evidence abroad, or establishing efficient procedures to assist with the resolution of cross-border disputes, for example, in the family law area" (para 3).
+Private International Law - sometimes known as "International private law" or "conflict of laws" or "transnational civil litigation" is that body of law of any legal system which applies to decide questions involving foreign aspects.
+Private International Law which is part of Civil or Private law includes the rules of jurisdiction, choice of law and recognition and enforcement of the decisions of foreign courts.
+Private International

+Law rules form the basis of civil judicial cooperation (as the Bill's Explanatory Notes state) "between courts and other public authorities in different countries involved in dealing with cross border issues, such as service of documents or taking of evidence abroad, or establishing efficient procedures to assist with the resolution of cross-border disputes, for example, in the family law area" (para 3).

-The Explanatory Notes confirm that the objectives of private international law "ensure reciprocal treatment, avoid parallel legal proceedings and conflicting decisions for private litigants, and establish streamlined cross-border co-operation" (para 4).
+The Bill's Explanatory Notes confirm that the objectives of private international law "ensure reciprocal treatment, avoid parallel legal proceedings and conflicting decisions for private litigants, and establish streamlined cross-border co-operation" (para 4).

 A number of international bodies are involved in the formulation and promotion of Private international law rules.
-These include the Hague Conference on Private International Law which works "for the progressive unification of the rules of private international law", in civil, administrative and family proceedings. the Council of Europe, the United Nations Commission on International Trade Law (UNCITRAL) and the Institute for the Unification of Private Law (UNIDROIT).
+These include the Hague Conference on Private International Law which works "for the progressive unification of the rules of private international law", in civil, administrative and family proceedings.
+The Council of Europe, the United Nations Commission on International Trade Law (UNCITRAL) and the Institute for the Unification of Private Law (UNIDROIT).
+Of course the courts have an important role in connection with the development and interpretation of Private International Law too for example in connection with the development of aspects of the law such as domicile.